Viftrup/viftrup.github.io/_posts/2018-10-08-dwh-part-3-sql-code-generator.markdown

 grant all on stage.customer to write_stage;
 ```

 - Prepare the SQL to truncate the staging table and load into it either the last several days of changes, or the full source table (depending on a parameter substituted before the script execution by the ETL processes).
 The first load will obviously be a full load.
 Note that we specify the exact list of columns when selecting from a source table.
-This makes sure the ETL doesn't fail when the a column is added.
+This makes sure the ETL doesn't fail when a column is added.
 We can always add missing new columns later and reload the data.
 Staging table Load script:

 ```sql